 The trip distribution model was calibrated using the guidelines from NCHRP 365.
-The calibrated friction factors are shown in the figure on the next page.
+The calibrated friction factors are shown in Figure 8-3.

 The 2005 validation of the model started with the calibrated gamma function parameters.
 The trip distribution validation procedure is an iterative process, where a set of travel time factors is developed for each trip purpose.
 The model computed trip length statistics, which were then compared to the observed/target trip lengths.
 Based on the results shown in the following table, no further adjustment was made to the friction factors.